My favourite creative business tools!

 - Free tutorials about almost everything: YouTube

-- Improve your post readability: Hemingway App (Free online)
+- Improve your readability: Hemingway App (Free online)

 - Pick winning headlines: Headline Analyzer (free)

-- Character limit counter: Letter Count (Stop getting ‘characters exceeded, now you have to redo your whole pin’ messages from Pinterest!)
+- Character limit counter: Letter Count (Free.
+Stop getting ‘characters exceeded, now you have to redo your whole pin’ messages from Pinterest!)

 - Hosting: Siteground

-- Commerical use fonts & designs: I made a list of my favs.
+- Commerical use fonts & designs: I made a list of my favourites.

 - Shipping to the US: Chit Chats (I love this services; it’s cheaper for me to send stuff to the US than Canada which is ridiculous!)